sfmcdg/awesome-salesforce-marketingcloud/README.md

 # Awesome Salesforce Marketing Cloud

-> A collection of helpful resources for working with Salesforce Marketing Cloud
+A collection of helpful resources for working with Salesforce Marketing Cloud.

 ## Table of Contents